 Chapter 1.
-Ge tting started as a member 5 SECTION 1 Introduction 6 SECTION 2 What makes you eligible to be a plan member?
+Ge tting started as a member 5 SECTION 1 Introduction e SECTION 2 What makes you eligible to be a plan member?
 7 SECTION 3 Important membership materials you will receive 9 SECTION 4 Your monthly costs for Senior Care Plus Extensive Duals Plan 11 SECTION 5 More information about your monthly premium 13 SECTION 6 Keeping your plan membership record up to date 14 SECTION 7 How other insurance works with our plan 15 Chapter 2.
-Imp portant phone numbers and resources 17 SECTION 1 Senior Care Plus Extensive Duals Plan contacts (how to contact us, including how to reach Customer Service) 18 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 24 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization 27 SECTION 5 Social Security 28 SECTION 6 Medicaid 29 SECTION 7 Information about programs to help people pay for their prescription di SECTION 8 How to contact the Railroad Retirement Board Chapter 3.
-Us ing the plan's coverage for your medical services 34 SECTION 1 Things to know about getting your medical care as a member of our pla ın .35 SECTION 2 Use providers in the plan's network to get your medical care 37 SECTION 3 How to get services when you have an emergency or urgent need for caduring a disaster SECTION 4 What if you are billed directly for the full cost of your services?
+Imp portant phone numbers and resources 17 SECTION 1 Senior Care Plus Extensive Duals Plan contacts (how to contact us, including how to reach Customer Service) 18 SECTION 2 Medicare (how to get help and information directly from the Federal Medicare program) 25 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare) SECTION 4 Quality Improvement Organization 28 SECTION 5 Social Security 29 SECTION 6 Medicaid 30 SECTION 7 Information about programs to help people pay for their prescription dr SECTION 8 How to contact the Railroad Retirement Board 33 Chapter 3.
+U s ing the plan's coverage for your medical services 34 SECTION 1 Things to know about getting your medical care as a member of our pla ın .35 SECTION 2 Use providers in the plan's network to get your medical care 37 SECTION 3 How to get services when you have an emergency or urgent need for caduring a disaster SECTION 4 What if you are billed directly for the full cost of your services?
 42

-SECTION 5 How are your medical services covered when you are in a "clinical research study"?
-SECTION 6 Rules for getting care in a "religious non-medical health care institution" .44 SECTION 7 Rules for ownership of durable medical equipment45 Chapter 4.
-Med lical Benefits Chart (what is covered47 SECTION 1 Understanding covered services SECTION 2 Use the Medical Benefits Chart to find out what is covered SECTION 3 What services are covered outside of Senior Care Plus Extensive Duals Plan ?
-SECTION 4 What services are not covered by the plan?86 Chapter 5.
-Usii ng the plan's coverage for your Part D prescription drugs90 SECTION 1 Introduction91 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service SECTION 3 Your drugs need to be on the plan's "Drug List"94 SECTION 4 There are restrictions on coverage for some drugs SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-SECTION 6 What if your coverage changes for one of your drugs?100 SECTION 7 What types of drugs are not covered by the plan?102 SECTION 8 Filling a prescription SECTION 9 Part D drug coverage in special situations SECTION 10 Programs on drug safety and managing medications105 Chapter 6.
-Wha at you pay for your Part D prescription drugs108 SECTION 1 Introduction SECTION 2 What you pay for a drug depends on which "drug payment stage" you are in when you get the drug SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in SECTION 4 During the Deductible Stage, you pay the full cost of your drugs113 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug costs and you pay your share
+SECTION 5 How are your medical services covered when you are in a clinical res study?
+SECTION 6 Rules for getting care in a religious non-medical health care institution n44 SECTION 7 Rules for ownership of durable medical equipment 45 Chapter 4.
+Med dical Benefits Chart (what is covered 47 SECTION 1 Understanding covered services 48 SECTION 2 Use the Medical Benefits Chart to find out what is covered 48 SECTION 3 What services are covered outside of Senior Care Plus Extensive Dua Plan?
+SECTION 4 What services are not covered by the plan?
+88 Chapter 5.
+Usi ng the plan's coverage for your Part D prescription drugs 92 SECTION 1 Introduction 93 SECTION 2 Fill your prescription at a network pharmacy or through the plan's ma SECTION 3 Your drugs need to be on the plan's "Drug List" 96 SECTION 4 There are restrictions on coverage for some drugs 99 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+SECTION 6 What if your coverage changes for one of your drugs?
+102 SECTION 7 What types of drugs are not covered by the plan?
+105 SECTION 8 Filling a prescription 106 SECTION 9 Part D drug coverage in special situations 106 SECTION 10 Programs on drug safety and managing medications 107 Chapter 6.
+Who at you pay for your Part D prescription drugs 110 SECTION 1 Introduction 111 SECTION 2 What you pay for a drug depends on which drug payment stage you are in when you get the drug SECTION 3 We send you reports that explain payments for your drugs and which payment stage you are in SECTION 4 During the Deductible Stage, you pay the full cost of your drugs 115 SECTION 5 During the Initial Coverage Stage, the plan pays its share of your drug and you pay your share